Something To Believe In

 D.T.R. and Other Things 23 Year Old Normal Guys Don’t Do

-My response was I’ll look into birth control options (I hate birth control.
-In my experience it makes you fat, hungry, fatter, and therefore never horny because you are fat and hungry) his response was he’s Jewish.
+My response was I’ll look into birth control options even though I hate birth control.
+In my experience it makes you fat, hungry, fatter, and therefore never horny because you are fat and hungry.
+His response was he’s Jewish.

 Wut.
 Wut?
 Jew…ish?
 At the time, I didn’t even realize you could be Jewish if you had red hair.
 Weird.